 Just like your car, you can get studded winter tires for your bike.
 But just like drivers, not everyone gets studded tires.
 Why is that?

 Honestly, not every bike needs studded tires to ride in winter.
-Many mountain bikes with an aggressive tread and 27.5” or 29” tires will often do just fine in the winter.
+Many mountain bikes with aggressive tread and 27.5” or 29” tires will often do just fine in the winter.
 The increased surface area from a wide 2.4” or 2.5” tire and the larger diameter of a modern bike wheel will help you keep from sliding around.
-A knobby mountain bike tire that digs into mud may also dig into snow.
+A knobby mountain bike tire that digs into mud may also dig into the snow.

 What can I do to avoid rust?